About Minimalist Golf Swing System

 - Kanwar, K., Chowgule, R.V.
 (1994).
 One move to better ball flight.
 Paper presented at Second World Scientific Congress of Golf II, St. Andrews, UK.

 - Kanwar, K. (2016).
-Conducted statistical analysis of data collected from a short-term resistance training program for improving function among resident seniors.
+Statistical analysis of data collected from a short-term resistance training program for improving function among resident seniors.
 Senior Care Centers, LLC.
 Dallas, TX.

 - Kanwar, K. (2010).
-Conducted a single-session golf swing interventional study at PGA of America’s Golf Learning and Performance Center, Port St Lucie, FL.
+A single-session golf swing interventional study at PGA of America’s Golf Learning and Performance Center, Port St Lucie, FL.

 - Kanwar, K. (2007).
-Conducted golf industry funded research on an interventional golf swing, in collaboration with Washington University in St Louis, St Louis, MO.
+Golf industry funded research on an interventional golf swing, in collaboration with Washington University in St Louis, St Louis, MO.

 - Kanwar, K. (2006).
-Conducted golf industry on an interventional golf swing, funded research in collaboration with Washington University in St Louis, St Louis, MO.
+Golf industry on an interventional golf swing, funded research in collaboration with Washington University in St Louis, St Louis, MO.

-- Kanwar, K. (1997) Conducted 2-week research on a scientifically correct golf swing, at The PGA, The Belfry, U.K.
+- Kanwar, K. (1997) Two-week research study on a scientifically correct golf swing, at The PGA, The Belfry, U.K.

 - Kanwar, K. (2016).
 A Social Constructivist Approach for Writing Center Scaffolding of Graduate Students’ Capstone Projects.
 Poster presented at North Texas Writing Centers Association.

 - Kanwar, K. (2015).
 Golf-Biomechanics.
 Webinar presented to members of Ladies’ Professional Golf Association, Teaching & Coaching Division.